Natural Baby Life logo (480 x 130)

 9. Dry Mouth

 If chronic bad breath is an issue and your child’s dentist has determined that your child’s mouth is otherwise healthy, it may be time to head to the pediatrician for further health assessments.
-Sometimes chronic bad breath can be a signal something else is happening in the body and should be addressed.
+Sometimes chronic bad breath can be a signal something else is wrong and it’s important to identify what the issue is.

 Joshua Bartlett